adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

     ![console_output](./screenshots_9/transfer_%20console_otuput.png)

-    If you get a "permission denied" error message in console output then you may have to change permissions for `/mnt/apps`
+    If you get a "permission denied" error message in console output, then you may have to change permissions for `/mnt/apps`

     ![unstable](./screenshots_9/build_error_permission.png)